caitlanjeffrey/Project-2/README.md

 # How to Run Wag:
 Login or create an account.
-Search for a pet type to adpot
+Search for a pet type to adopt
     Supported pets include: Dogs, Cat
 Search an area code and distance
 Swipe right to save a pet